-5.3.
+4.1.
 Detailed Gravity Inversion Modelling

-Ten detailed, local density contrast models have been produced from different local inversions.
-The models have been examined for consistency and merged to construct a detailed density contrast model for the entire survey area.
+Local density contrast models have been produced from different local inversions.
+The models have been examined for consistency and merged with existing tiles for the QUEST area to construct a detailed density contrast model for the entire survey area.

-The final detailed model containing all the inversion results contains over 32 million cells.
+The final detailed model containing all the inversion results contains over 50 million cells.
 Careful selection of the inversion parameters for each local inversion allowed the models to fit together very well with only limited artefacts at the model transition.
-The density model was cut at an elevation of 8km below sea level.
+Details of the inversion parameters used for the detailed inversion blocks are shown in Appendix 4.
+Observed and predicted data for each tile are included in the suite of digital deliverables for comparison and analysis.
+The density model was cut at an elevation of 8 km below sea level.

 Viewing the 3D inversion output is best done with proper visualization software.
-However, to provide some insight about the results we show two plan-view sections.
-The first is the density contrast at sea-level; the second is the contrast at 2500 meters below sea level.
-These are presented in Figure 10 and Figure 11 respectively.
+However, to provide some insight about the results we show three plan-view sections.
+The first is the density contrast at sea-level (Figure 5); the second is the contrast at 2000 m below sea level (Figure 6), and the third 4000m below sea level (Figure 7).
 The shape of geologic structures can sometimes be captured by volume rendering the image and plotting iso-surfaces for a given threshold.
 The final image is critically dependent upon the threshold value for the iso-surface and so the interpreter will want to view the model with different thresholds.
-An image with an iso-surface value of 0.05 gm/cc is shown in Figure 12.
+An image with an iso-surface value of 0.05 g/cm is shown in Figure 8.
 All anomalous densities with a value less than this threshold are transparent.
+Other visualization methods could include viewing several "stacked" sections.